 LinkedIn is particularly helpful for understanding the company’s existing staffing and growth.

-If you have a Premium account (which is a worthy investment for HR pros) click the “Insights” tab on the company’s LinkedIn page and you’ll see metrics and graphs about the organization’s employee count, distribution, and job openings.
+If you have a Premium account (which is a worthy investment for HR pros) click the “Insights” tab on the company’s LinkedIn page.

 While you’re at it, click into the “People” tab on the company’s page and see if you spot any familiar names or first connections that are currently employed there.